Mold your own hypertufa planter. Then transform it into an outdoor table by adding your own wooden top with an opening to showcase plants.

-Draw four straight lines spaced 5" apart in the direction of the grain.
-Set your circular saw to cut about 5/8" deep.
+Draw four straight lines spaced 5 inches apart in the direction of the grain.
+Set your circular saw to cut about 5/8 inches deep.
 With the saw unplugged, measure from the blade to the edge of the widest sides of the saw base.
 Then clamp a straightedge to the plywood that distance from and parallel to the far right pencil line.

 Find and mark the center of the plywood square.
-Using a beam compass set to 12-1/2" or string stretched between a pencil and nail, draw a 25"-diameter circle (Hypertufa Table Project Diagram).
-Reset your compass to 4-1/4" and draw an 8-1/2"-diameter circle.
-Drill a 1/2"-diameter hole on the inside of the smaller circle and use a jigsaw with a fine-tooth blade to cut out the center.
+Using a beam compass set to 12-1/2 inches or string stretched between a pencil and nail, draw a 25"-diameter circle (Hypertufa Table Project Diagram).
+Reset your compass to 4-1/4 inches and draw an 8-1/2-inch-diameter circle.
+Drill a 1/2-inch-diameter hole on the inside of the smaller circle and use a jigsaw with a fine-tooth blade to cut out the center.
 Then cut along the larger circle.

-From the scraps of plywood left over from cutting the squares, cut four pieces 6" long and 1-1/2" wide.
-On each piece, drill countersunk 1/8" holes 1" from both ends for #8x1-1/4" mounting screws and set the parts aside.
+From the scraps of plywood left over from cutting the squares, cut four pieces 6 inches long and 1-1/2 inches wide.
+On each piece, drill countersunk 1/8-inch holes 1 inch from both ends for #8 x 1-1/4-inch mounting screws and set the parts aside.

 Sand the table smooth and sand off any saw marks around the edges.
 If you spot any gaps in the layers of the plywood, fill these with exterior caulk or putty and let dry.
 If necessary, sand the patches smooth with the wood with 120-grit sandpaper.

 Center the top on the hypertufa base and lightly draw a circle on the plywood around the top of the base.
 Remove the top and screw the four 1-1/2 x 6 pieces of plywood evenly spaced just outside the circle to keep the top from slipping on its base.